+\begin{itemize} \item \textbf{Privacy-awareness impact on performance.} Table~\ref{tab:results} shows that GPT maintains consistently high accuracy across questions of different complexity levels.
+In the privacy‑aware setting, accuracy decreases as the number of hops increases, which we attribute to the reduced contextual information available to the LLM after masking sensitive tokens.
+Nevertheless, synonym substitution recovers a substantial portion of this loss and improves performance across all hop levels.
+Interestingly, in the case of simple 1‑hop questions, the privacy‑aware approach with synonym substitution even slightly improves performance compared to the baseline, suggesting that aligning user vocabulary with the schema can help guide the query generation process.

-\item \textbf{Privacy and efficiency are not trade-offs.} By transmitting only the graph structure, our approach not only protect sensitive information but also keeps the prompt compact.
-In our experiments, each LLM request required fewer than 1,400 tokens.
-This proves that privacy and efficiency are not trade-offs but complementary goals.
+\item \textbf{Privacy and scalability are not trade-offs.} By transmitting only the graph schema, our approach not only protects sensitive information but also keeps the LLM prompt compact.
+In our experiments, each LLM query required fewer than 1,400 tokens in total, with less than 500 tokens used to represent the METAQA schema.
+Based on this efficiency, we estimate that \textit{AskSafely} can scale to knowledge graphs containing approximately $800\times$ more node types and relations than those evaluated in Section~\ref{sec-experiments} -- that is, around 4,800 node types and 4,000 relation types.
+It is important to note that this estimate concerns the \textit{schema} of the graph, not its instance size; in principle, \textit{AskSafely} imposes no limit on the number of nodes or edges in the underlying KG.
+These findings demonstrate that privacy preservation and computational efficiency are not competing objectives but rather complementary ones.